Michigan Retirement Guide

 Michigan does not have a certified retirement community program.

 Best retirement communities in Michigan

 Michigan can be a great state for active adults and people over 50, particularly if they like living in a college town like East Lansing, Ann Arbor, or Ypsilanti.
 Active adults who enjoy living near a lake will find many great retirement communities such as beautiful Charlevoix or the popular tourist town of Holland.
-Topretirements will be profiling other Michigan towns that make great retirement communities in the coming months.
+Topretirements profiled a number of coastal Michigan towns in 2017

 Free eBook - Baby Boomers Guide to Selecting a Retirement Community - 16 Factors